Mahii685/PRIVACY_POLICY/PRIVACY_POLICY.md

-SASH WINDOW CUTTING LIST GENERATOR – PRIVACY POLICY
+Sash Window Cut List – PRIVACY POLICY

 Last Updated: 25 November 2025

-This Privacy Policy explains how Sash Window Cutting List Generator (“we”, “our”, or “the developer”) handles user information and defines the terms under which the app may be used.
+This Privacy Policy explains how Sash Window Cut List (“we”, “our”, or “the developer”) handles user information and defines the terms under which the app may be used.

 1. Privacy and Data Collection